 Best Budget: NYX Professional Makeup Butter Lipstick

+Each candy-colored tube twists up into a creamy, richly pigmented lipstick bullet.
 The resulting satin finish, which isn’t too shiny or too flat, is surprisingly versatile—the Butter Lipsticks layer well with lip gloss if you want more dimension, and also blot down to a lip stain without taking patches of color with it.
-There’s no colorbleed, feathering, or fading, and the color selection, which spans nudes all the way to a deep wine red, has something for everyone.
+There’s no color bleed, feathering, or fading, and the color selection, which spans nudes all the way to a deep wine red, leaves something for everyone.

 The first coat applies easily with the doe-foot wand, which easily fixes up any smudging (no caking when reapplying, either).
 The Ultra HD Matte Lipcolor isn’t a true matte finish—there is a subtle shine once it dries—but can be blotted down to one.
 As you wear it, the lip color fades gracefully without leaving a ring around your mouth.
-It’s long-lasting enough to not feather or stray, but you won’t need to pry the pigment off at the end of the night either.
+It’s long-lasting enough to not feather or stray, but you won’t need to pry the pigment off at the end of the night.

-Best Longwear: Physicians Formula Healthy Lip Velvet Liquid Lipstick
+Best Long-Wear: Physicians Formula Healthy Lip Velvet Liquid Lipstick

+Once you apply it with the doe-foot wand, this lipstick doesn’t transfer, nor does it settle in cracks or squeeze lips as it dries down.
 The finish is either satin or a velvety matte, depending on how much you apply and whether you blot afterward.
 Moisturizing avocado oil and vitamins A and E make the liquid lipstick very comfortable to wear.
 The color range errs on the neutral side, the better to complement showier eye looks, but aren’t boring on their own either.

-Best Lip Crayon: Revlon Balm Stain
+Best Crayon: Revlon Colorburst Balm Stain

 The oversized crayon shape probably already told you, but this balm stain suits a low-maintenance approach to makeup.
-Lip stains are usually drying and blotchy, but the Revlon Balm Stain prevents this with a moisturizing mix of shea, mango, and coconut butters.
+Lip stains are usually drying and blotchy, but the Revlon Balm Stain prevents this with a moisturizing mix of shea, mango, and coconut butter.
 The self-sharpening crayon (with a secure cap) means you can be as precise as you want to be.